Shreshth-mehra/Obsidian-TV-Tracker/README.md

 A simple Movie and TV show library to keep track of favourite movies and shows.
 The discover feature helps you find new movies and shows based on your library and ratings.
 Better and more algorithms for discover new coming soon.

 Each Movie and TV show is saved as a markdown file in a folder of your choice (Specified in the settings).
 Each file has YAML content which is used to Display, filter and sort content.
-To be able to add new Movies and TV shows you will need to get your personal API key from TMDB.
+To be able to add new Movies and TV shows you will need to get your personal API key from TMDB (Free for non-commercial use).
 Simply create an account at https://www.themoviedb.org/signup and get the API key.
 You will then have to enter your API key in the settings for this plugin.

 A template library of Movies and TV shows is available in the github repo https://github.com/Shreshth-mehra/Obsidian-TV-Tracker.

 Note: The plugin does not refresh on its own, please close and open the plugin again to see newly added titles.

-## Upcoming

-I have already started work on the next update and am planning the following major changes

-1. Discover New - Multiple algorithms to choose from for discovering
-2. Faster performance
-3. Improved UI scaling

 # Usage